 You’ve read this blog and it’s certainly piqued your curiosity about what it means to be an SOS-free vegan.
-You’ve learned about this branch of veganism from our introductory post and maybe even read a book or two that we recommended.
+You’ve learned about this branch of veganism from our introductory post and maybe even read a book or two about SOS diet that we recommended.

 From the information you’ve gleaned, you know what you can’t eat on this diet.
 It’s in the name, after all: you’re supposed to omit all salt, oil, and sugar as a SOS-free vegan.
+It is completely plant based diet.
 If you’re also cutting out dairy, animal products, and animal byproducts, what does that leave you with?

 We’re so glad you asked.
 This is a very popular question for those contemplating beginning an SOS-free vegan diet.
 That’s why we thought it was worth addressing.
-In this post, we’ll fill you in on all the ways an SOS-free vegan diet can be enriching, varied, and delicious.
+In this post, we’ll fill you in on all the ways an SOS diet can be enriching, varied, and delicious.

 Here’s What You Can Eat on a SOS-Free Vegan Diet (SOS diet meal plan)